 Squirrel Trench Audio’s clean versions of Uptown Funk remain one of our best selling tracks on Legitmix, and prices have been reduced to $4.99 for any version that you may need.

-Squirrel Trench Audio now has three great-sounding edited versions with clean lyrics, suitable for all ages and situations, including dance studios, competitions, recitals, and talent shows.
-Each of these edits is $4.99.
+Squirrel Trench Audio now has three great-sounding edited versions with cleaned lyrics, suitable for all ages and situations, including dance studios, competitions, recitals, and talent shows.
+Any of these edits is $9.99.

-For more great songs that have been cleaned of objectionable lyrics, Squirrel Trench Audio has a collection of full length clean songs here:
+For more great songs that have been cleaned of objectionable lyrics, Squirrel Trench Audio has a collection of clean songs edits and mixes here.

 After the smashing appearance in the opening number to the recent Dancing With the Stars episode, Emergency by Icona Pop has been flying up the charts.
 Unfortunately, for dance teachers and choreographers, the only version currently available on iTunes is Explicit.